bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 # BNB Smart Chain  FAQs

-### What is BNB Smart Chain ?
+### What is BNB Smart Chain?

 BNB Smart Chain brings EVM-compatible programmability and native cross-chain communication with Beacon Chain using an innovative consensus of Proof of Staked Authority (PoSA).

-### Why is BNB Smart Chain  designed as a separate chain from Beacon Chain ?
+### Why is BNB Smart Chain designed as a separate chain from Beacon Chain?

-The execution of a Smart Contract may slow down the esxchange function and add non-deterministic factors to trading.
-Even if that compromise could be tolerated, it might be a straightforward idea to introduce a new Virtual Machine specification based on Tendermint, based on the current underlying consensus protocol and major RPC implementation of Beacon Chain .
+The execution of a Smart Contract may slow down the exchange function and add non-deterministic factors to trading.
+Even if that compromise could be tolerated, it might be a straightforward idea to introduce a new Virtual Machine specification based on Tendermint, based on the current underlying consensus protocol and major RPC implementation of Beacon Chain.
 But all these will increase the learning requirements for all existing dApp communities, and will not be very welcomed.

 ### Where will the published whitepaper be found?

 The whitepaper can be found at <https://github.com/bnb-chain/whitepaper/blob/master/WHITEPAPER.md>.
 Your feedback is more than welcome.

-### Where can I take a look at BNB Smart Chain  code?
+### Where can I take a look at the BNB Smart Chain code?
 Is there a GitHub repository?

 The codebase of BSC is open-sourced here: